jac-uk/digital-platform/README.md

 ### Deploy to production

-We use [Travis CI](https://travis-ci.org/jac-uk/digital-platform) to deploy to production.
+We use [CircleCi](https://circleci.com/gh/jac-uk/digital-platform) to deploy to production.

 Open a Pull Request to merge your code into the `master` branch.